 District 3 - Eric Meyer

 The Planning Commissioner representing Supervisorial District 3 is Eric Meyer.
 Eric has built several clothing and footwear brands in the action sports category, most notably the brand Simple Shoes.
 He is one of the founders of the Cal Poly Center for Innovation and Entrepreneurship (CIE).
 The CIE runs the Cal Poly “Hothouse” business incubator in downtown San Luis Obispo.
-He is a board member on the San Luis Obispo County Bicycle Coalition.
 Prior to being appointed to the County Planning Commission, Eric served as Vice Chair of the Planning Commission for the City of SLO and as Chairman of the SLO City Land Use and Circulation Update Task Force.
 He was born in San Luis Obispo and raised in Morro Bay, but has also lived in Laguna Beach, Santa Barbara, and the Bay area during his career.
 Eric graduated from Morro Bay High School and holds a BS in Art and Design from Cal Poly.
 He enjoys bicycling, restoring old German cars, and restoring vintage homes

 District 4 - Tim Murphy